agladstein/academic-kickstart/content/author/admin/_index.md

 +++

-Ariella Gladstein is a postdoctoral researcher in Genetics with [Daniel Schrider](https://www.schriderlab.org/).
+I am a postdoctoral researcher in Genetics with [Daniel Schrider](https://www.schriderlab.org/).
-She is interested in using genomic data to learn about evolutionary history, and has focused her work on recent demographic history of populations.
+I am interested in using genomic data to learn about evolutionary history, and has focused my work on recent demographic history of populations.
-She enjoys tackling large computational problems in order to answer biological questions.
+I enjoy tackling large computational problems in order to answer biological questions.

-When she's not working in the lab, Ariella likes to play with her two dogs, and train in circus arts and figure skating.
+When I'm not working in the lab, I like to play with my two dogs, and train in circus arts and figure skating.